 Rote learning has a deeper impact on cranial capacity.
 It is found to bring added plasticity to the brain’s working.
 By repeating the words, numbers, or any pattern in the mind, the memory formation capacity of the brain is increased.
 Besides this, the other advantages of rote learning are:

 - Longer retention: By the method of repeated revisions, the learners can boost their memory recall.
-They can retain the concept for comparatively longer duration.
+They can retain the concept for a comparatively longer duration.
 Sometimes, concept retention can happen for life.
 Don’t we all remember multiplication tables till late in life which we rote learned in childhood?
 This simple example talks about sustainable skill-building that happens when students are encouraged to learn by repetitions.

 - Quicker concept recall: Whenever a student is asked to answer a question, the process of answering requires concept recall.
-The learners can perform better in written and oral exams wherever they are asked to write the conceptual definitions, etc. It is because by rote learning they imbibe the written material as it is and reiterate the learnt material in the same format.
+The learners can perform better in written and oral exams wherever they are asked to write the conceptual definitions, etc. It is because by rote learning they imbibe the written material as it is and reiterate the learned material in the same format.
 Thus, it helps them score better.

-- Better display of knowledge: When you write an essay or any piece of literature, it requires you to be thorough with spelling, vocabulary and grammar rules.
+- Better display of knowledge: When you write an essay or any piece of literature, it requires you to be thorough with spelling, vocabulary, and grammar rules.
 Rote memorization is required to develop these basic skills required for doing complex tasks.

 - Improves concept recall among aging people: Memory boosting gets a hit when the brain ages with time.
-The conditions like dementia, or forgetfulness interfere with the concept retention and thus, the learners feel lost and helpless.
-A study published in Science Daily, ‘Rote Learning Improves Memory In Seniors‘, supports the fact that act of memorization can give seniors’ brains the requisite exercise.
+The conditions like dementia, or forgetfulness interfere with concept retention and thus, the learners feel lost and helpless.
+A study published in Science Daily, ‘Rote Learning Improves Memory In Seniors’, supports the fact that act of memorization can give seniors’ brains the requisite exercise.
 Thus, they display improved levels of cranial agility.